JuliaDataScience/JuliaDataScience/contents/data_vis_makie.md

 Like many plotting packages, the code is split into multiple packages.
 `Makie.jl` is the front end package that defines all plotting functions required to create plot objects.
-These objects store all information about the plots, but still need to be converted to an image.
+These objects store all the information about the plots, but still need to be converted into an image.
-To convert these plot objects to an image, you need one of the Makie backends.
+To convert these plot objects into an image, you need one of the Makie backends.
 By default, `Makie.jl` is reexported by every backend, so you only need to install and load the backend that you want to use.

 There are three main backends which concretely implement all abstract rendering capabilities defined in Makie.